Home » Recipe Index » Asian Snack Recipes – Sweet & Savory Snack Ideas » Bolen Pisang (Indonesian Banana Pastry with Chocolate & Cheese)

 What is Bolen Pisang?
 How does it taste?

-Can I use store-bought puff pastry for the skin?
+Can I use puff pastry instead of making the dough?

 Storage